 You’ve just come off a long fundraising season and the lethargy of the holidays still lingers.
 You want to start the new year on the right foot but your staff needs a serious recharge and you’re not sure how to get them motivated again.
 We understand, because we've found ourselves in the same boat in the past.
 Here's some ways to conquer the post-holiday blues with ideas that will energize your staff.

 Get your staff together to share personal resolutions and come up with organization-wide goals.
 If a large portion of your staff is trying to exercise more, then introduce a mid-day stretch or set of squats in the office.
 This way your employees can work on their resolutions even while at work.

-Brainstorm resolutions for your entire nonprofit with staff so that they are involved in the goal-setting process and are excited to start achieving them in the New Year!
+Brainstorm resolutions for your entire nonprofit with staff so that they are involved in the goal-setting process and are excited to start achieving them this year.

 Create a Wellness Committee

 Wellness is not only being free from illness but takes into account all aspects of physical and mental wellbeing.
-In order to ensure that your staff is totally healthy and ready to take on 2018, form a wellness committee to create initiatives for a healthy workplace.
-The committee can spearhead things such as start a weekly yoga day, designate a room for meditation or create mental health resources.
+In order to ensure that your staff is totally healthy and ready to take on 2019, form a wellness committee to create initiatives for a healthy workplace.
+The committee can spearhead things such as start a weekly yoga day or designate a room for meditation.

 Celebrate Whenever Possible